-Additional users may be added by right-clicking the "Users" folder and selecting "New" in the context menu.
+Besides the modal dialog, a new user can be created by right-clicking the "Users" folder (or an existing user) and selecting "New User" in the context menu.
 This opens the User editor in a new tab within the page.
 All the fields are required except for the "Groups & Roles" and the user cannot be "Saved" until the required fields are filled in.